Advisory firm Glass Lewis backs two dissident nominees in Exxon battle

 Tiny activist fund Engine No. 1 has taken aim at Exxon's board and its future direction in the first major shareholder contest to make climate change a top issue.
 The fund has criticized Exxon for poor financial returns and a lagging approach to the transition to lower-carbon energy.

-Glass Lewis recommended that shareholders vote for Gregory Goff, former chief executive at oil refiner Andeavor, and Alexander Karsner, a former U.S. Assistant Secretary of Energy for efficiency and renewable energy.
-The report called electing half of the activist directors "sufficient."
+Glass Lewis recommended votes for former AndeavorChief Executive Gregory Goff and Alexander Karsner, former U.S. Assistant Secretary of Energy for efficiency and renewable energy.

 It is the third proxy advisor to support part or all of Engine No. 1's slate.